roseTech/storycoder.dev/Open-Tasks.md

 - [ ] Add the possibility to not show all hints at once
 - [ ] Update certain WordPress Pages automatically from GitHub (has to be decided which ones)
-- [ ] Use more of the styling from the template story from practicecoding.dev
 - [x] Add reference to used TTS engine on every story
 - [x] Setup a GitHub action which automatically updates WordPress whenever the main branch of GitHub is updated
 - [x] Generate https://github.com/neonbjb/tortoise-tts TTS MP3 (cancelled/postponed, see tts2mp3 in backend)